 Scars from giant squid suckers

 On the other hand, circular scars belong to fights with sperm whales’ main prey: the giant squid.
-This circular pattern belongs to the strong suckers that line the arms and tentacles of the squid.
+This circular pattern belongs to the vigorous suckers that line the arms and tentacles of the squid.

-In dealing with these enormous cephalopods, it is suspected that they use its head to pummel them, after grasping them with the jaws, which causes the tentacles to be impressed on the facial region of the sperm whale (McCann, 1974).
+In dealing with these enormous cephalopods, it is suspected that they use their head to pummel them, after grasping them with the jaws, which causes the tentacles to be impressed on the facial region of the sperm whale (McCann, 1974).

-Scars’ use in photoidentification
+Scars’ Use in Photoidentification

-It is unknown if these scars have any effect in the social structure of sperm whales, but for us, they are extremely useful for our photoidentification work.
+It is unknown if these scars have any effect on the social structure of sperm whales, but for us, they are beneficial for our photoidentification work.
+Photoidentification enables us to determine the number of individuals in a group, study the life cycle of the animals, and identify the different groups surrounding the Azores.

 Conclusion